kanamandarajesh/simply-jet/README.md

 ###  Variables (route53_variables.tf) for Route 53

-# Here are the Terraform configurations for defining IAM roles for EKS and S3 access, as well as enabling KMS for encryption of data at rest in S3 and EBS.
+# B.Here are the Terraform configurations for defining IAM roles for EKS and S3 access, as well as enabling KMS for encryption of data at rest in S3 and EBS.

 ## 1. IAM Roles for EKS and S3
 The IAM roles will provide necessary permissions for the EKS cluster and pods to access AWS services like S3.